LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 ## Image Gallery

 Events can include additional photos displayed in an expandable gallery.
 The gallery uses a masonry-style layout so images of varying dimensions fit nicely together with minimal gaps.
+Each thumbnail uses the same popup script as attendee photos—clicking an image opens a larger version in an overlay.

 ## Archived Events